 - Fit a centre stand

 - Fit my 12-year-old Barkbusters

 - Add a TPMS kit

 - 12-v PTO for the heated jacket, compressor + USB

 - Palmer adjustable screen

-- Rox handlebar risers
+- Handlebar risers

 As I have a spare set of wheels, I’m tempted to get the CWC Airtight tubeless band on the back which has the necessary lip.
 Or, seeing as it’s sitting right here by the desk, I may have another go at DIY sealing – at least on the wide rear rim (right).
 I have a lipped front 21-inch rim, but it’s a 1.60; the AT front is a 2.15 and is probably best left that size.

-Luggage wise, I may try something new.
+Luggage wise, I may just keep it very simple.